 Announcement of awards of financial assistance will be made at the earliest possible date.
 We regret that, due to the large number of applicants for financial aid, we are able to notify recipients only.

 Merit-based awards are funded by the University, the College and associated professional organizations.
 The University awards fellowships through a campus-wide competition.
 The College coordinates the award of scholarships and graduate assistantships.
-The competition for those awards is announced on the iSchool website and the iSCHOOLDISCUSSION listserv.
-In every case, it is important to have current information about your academic standing and relevant experience on file in the Student Affairs Office.
+The competition for those awards is announced on the iSchool website and the iSCHOOLANNOUNCEMENTS listserv.
+Master's students are not typically eligible for these awards.

-The University's Student Financial Aid Office administers need-based aid through loans and the Federal Work Study Program (FWS).
+The University's Office of Student Financial Aid administers need-based aid through loans and the Federal Work Study Program (FWS).

 Federal Work Study (FWS) provides students the opportunity to earn money to meet their educational and personal expenses during the semester.
 Money earned from a FWS job does not have to be paid back.
 FWS is awarded to students with financial need, as determined by the Free Application for Federal Student Aid (FAFSA), who meet the University’s priority deadline of February 15 for filing the FAFSA.
 The award amount may be adjusted based on your enrollment level.